Tri-C Votes

 - Vote on Election Day: Check your polling location.

-- A Primary Election narrows the field down to one candidate per party for the General Election.
-To vote in this election, you'll need to declare a party.
+- The General Election decides all open seats for 2027.
+To vote in this election, you do not need to declare a party.

-- Issues on the May 5 Ballot include taxes, levies and permits.
-See the list.
+- Issues on the Nov.
+3 Ballot may include taxes, levies and permits.
+We'll include a link to this list when it becomes available.

-- Monday, Apr.
-6 by 9 p.m. - Voter Registration deadline.
-Register online or in-person at any Tri-C Student Life Office, any public library, or at the Board of Elections.
-You also can get Vote-by-Mail applications at these locations.
+- Monday, Oct.
+5, by 9 p.m. - Voter Registration deadline.
+Register online or in-person at the Board of Elections.
+You also can get Registration forms and Vote-by-Mail applications at any Tri-C Student Life Office as well as any public library.

 - NEW: There no longer is a four-day, post-election grace period for mailed ballots.
-A new law requires you to mail back your ballot to arrive by May 5 at 7:30 p.m., on Election Day, or bring it to the Board of Elections in person on May 5 by 7:30 p.m.
+The law now requires you to mail back your ballot to arrive by Nov.
+3 at 7:30 p.m., on Election Day, or bring it to the Board of Elections in person on Nov.
+3 by 7:30 p.m.

-- There is a Special Election for the U.S. Senate Seat in Ohio.
+- There is a Special Election for one of the two U.S. Senate Seats in Ohio.

 - All 15 U.S. House Districts in Ohio will be on the ballot.